BldGraph program

 --common=value

 The minimum length of the common part of several words to be merged into a single word during the compaction of the source graph.
-Default value equals 32.
+The default value equals 32.

 -u value